harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-intelligence.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Build Intelligence(BI) is part of [Harness CI Intelligence](/docs/continuous-integration/get-started/harness-ci-intelligence), a suite of features in Harness CI designed to improve build times.
+Build Intelligence is part of [Harness CI Intelligence](/docs/continuous-integration/get-started/harness-ci-intelligence), a suite of features in Harness CI designed to improve build times.
 It saves time by reusing outputs from previous builds.
 BI stores these outputs locally or remotely and retrieves them when inputs haven't changed.
 This process avoids the need to regenerate outputs, significantly speeding up the build process and enhancing efficiency.

 :::info
-* BI is now available for Harness Cloud and self hosted pipelines.
+* Build Intelligence is now available for Harness Cloud and self hosted pipelines.
 This feature is behind the feature flag `CI_CACHE_ENABLED`.
 * For Harness cloud hosted pipelines, in addition to CI_CACHE_ENABLED flag, the following feature flag needs to be enabled: `CI_ENABLE_BUILD_CACHE_HOSTED_VM`
 * For self hosted pipelines, in addition to the CI_CACHE_ENABLED flag, the following feature flags would be required for OIDC  authentication: `PL_GCP_OIDC_AUTHENTICATION` for GCP or `CDS_AWS_OIDC_AUTHENTICATION` for AWS